Building Recycling Societies

 - *4 The amount of distribution packing material used per sales unit (index) is a figure obtained taking the base year as 100

-- *5 The amount of packing material used has increased with the increased shipments of spare parts due to the 2016 Kumamoto earthquake and the flooding in northern Kyushu in 2017, as well as the larger size of parts.
+- *5 The amount of packing material used increased with increased shipments of service parts due to natural disasters and larger part sizes.

-To achieve the FY2020 targets, we are working on kaizen through TG ESCO (expert team that conducts reduction activities with genchi-genbutsu) activities.
-Water use has been reduced 12% compared with FY2012 levels by correcting loss and leakage in water use amounts.
+To achieve the 2020 targets, we are working on kaizen through TG ESCO (expert team that conducts reduction activities with genchi-genbutsu) activities.
+Today, water use has been reduced 24% compared with FY2012 levels by decreasing loss and leakage in water use amounts.

 Wastewater treatment facilities are also being systematically upgraded to improve our processing ability so that wastewater is cleaner and the water recycling rate is higher.
-This year we will upgrade the wastewater treatment facilities at our Morimachi Plant.
-We will continue to reduce water usage and manage wastewater in correspondence with local conditions, given the increasing importance of water.
+We will continue our efforts for improvement by identifying risks in each country and region where we do business based on the increasing importance of water.

-■Water use and water use per sales unit (index)*6
+■Water use, water use per sales unit (index)*6